kylebarron/language-stata/README.md

 This package highlights:
 - System commands, functions, and function arguments
 - Macros, both global and local
+    - Accurately colors nested macros and escaped macros in strings when you want the inner macro to evaluate at runtime
 - Regular expressions

 Other nice features: